 • Preheat oven to 400°F.

 • Wash potatoes and slice into ⅛" thin slices.
-Slice onion as thin as possible.
+Slice onion as thinly as possible.

-• Melt butter and flour in a saucepan and cook 2 to 3 minutes.
-Add mustard powder, ¼ teaspoon salt, ¼ teaspoon pepper and milk.
+• In a saucepan, melt butter and flour and cook for 2 to 3 minutes.
+Add mustard powder, ¼ teaspoon salt, ¼ teaspoon pepper, and milk.
 Whisk over medium heat until thick and bubbly.
 Remove from heat and stir in cheeses until melted.

-• Pour the cheese sauce over the potatoes, gently separating them to allow the sauce to seep between the layers.
-Cover with foil (sprayed with cooking spray) and bake 60 minutes.
+• Pour the cheese sauce over the potatoes, gently separating the stacks to allow the sauce to seep between the layers.
+Cover with foil (sprayed with cooking spray) and bake for 60 minutes.

 • Remove foil and bake an additional 20 to 30 minutes or until lightly browned and potatoes are cooked.
 Cool 15 minutes before serving.